oneapi-src/oneDNN/tests/benchdnn/doc/driver_eltwise.md

 ```

 More examples with different driver options can be found at
 inputs/eltwise/test_eltwise_all.
-Examples with different benchdnn options can be
+Examples with different benchdnn common options
-found at driver_conv.md.
+can be found at driver_conv.md.